arangodb/kube-arangodb/docs/platform/links/jobs.md

 ## Job Lifecycle

-1. **AI tool** creates a job with a query matching the link's schema
+1. **AI tool** creates a job with an input matching the link's schema
 2. Job is stored with status **Pending**
 3. **Connector** picks up the job — status moves to **Scheduled**
 4. Connector updates to **Running** when execution begins